 Social media moderators, community managers, whatever the job title – they’re on the frontline of customer communications.
 Making sure your brand speaks in a unified voice, all your customer inquiries get answered, and weekend crises are resolved.

 But they’re humans, like all of us, and sometimes they need a break.
 Let’s talk about the right social media moderation tools that can help, a lot.

 The best social media moderation tool

-Manage all your comments, messages, and more – using one simple moderation tool.
-Facebook, Instagram, Twitter, LinkedIn, YouTube, and Google reviews are supported.
-Try NapoleonCat for free:
+Manage all your comments, messages, and more – with an all-in-one social media tool.
+TikTok, Facebook, Instagram, Twitter, LinkedIn, YouTube, and Google reviews are supported.

 Why is social media moderation important?

 First of all, social media moderation is often underrated.
 Because, you know, community managers spend all of their work time on Facebook, right?

 Well, not entirely.
 But before we delve into what a social media moderator does while they’re on Facebook (or Instagram and Twitter), let’s look at why exactly their job should be one of your brand’s priorities.